 We hear the clatter of Linotype machines during a tour of the newspaper plant, urgent phone call to the editor from the fire scene, arguments between reporter and editor and other newsroom scenes.

-In this 1944 episode, “The Four Killers,” Witherall faces another murder — this time involving a magazine and newspaper publisher, stabbed to death at an alumni event.
+In “The Four Killers” Witherall faces another murder — this time involving a magazine and newspaper publisher stabbed to death at an alumni event.
 The victim had been a campus newspaper co-editor and football hero — one of the “four killers” of the title.
 The other three all, it turns out, had motives to kill their old backfield partner.

 One of the suspects is his former co-editor and publishing partner.
 He was swindled out of his share of the company, as he explains in a flashback while Witherall is waxing nostalgic: